PgBulkInsert/PgBulkInsert/README.md

 [COPY command]: http://www.postgresql.org/docs/current/static/sql-copy.html
 [PgBulkInsert]: https://github.com/bytefish/PgBulkInsert

-PgBulkInsert is a Java 1.8 library for Bulk Inserts to PostgreSQL.
+PgBulkInsert is a Java library for Bulk Inserts to PostgreSQL using the Binary COPY Protocol.

 It provides a wrapper around the PostgreSQL [Copy command]: